BCV-Uniandes/ESCAPE/README.md

 ### Getting Started

-To reproduce our results, you need to set up the required environment with all dependencies.
+To reproduce the results, you need to set up the required environment with all dependencies.
 We provide a Conda environment file to streamline this process.
 Create the environment by running:

 ```
 conda env create -f ESCAPE.yaml